itzreversee/candyvm/readme.md

 # CandyVM
 Small project to simulate a vm/emulator device in godot.

+Download from "Releases" tab and launch!
+You can type `help` to see commands.

 ### How does it work.
 Scene tree holds serveral objects.
 - / - script emits a signal to the bios device